-So if you have a stagnant mailing list that’s collecting digital cobwebs and that you want to get going again, I recommend you make a free account via the Blog Enhancement Suite’s registration form.
+So if you have a stagnant mailing list that’s collecting digital cobwebs and that you want to get going again, I recommend you check out how GrindZero and the growth tools it comes with.
 This link will allow you to by-pass the invite code requirement and will register your first official tribe (hint: you can run more than one!)

 And if you don’t have a Mailchimp account, don’t fret as it’s completely free up to 2000 subscribers, which is more than plenty to get started.
 At just over 900 in our own mailing list, we’re not even half way there yet ourselves!